ajrgodfrey/ActionBook/BrailleRInAction/10-IntroWriteR.md

 # Getting started with the WriteR application {#WriteR}

 The WriteR application was written to support use of R markdown and the `BrailleR` package.
 It is a Python script making use of wxPython to help build the graphic user interface (GUI) in such a way that it works for screen reader users.
 This book has been written in R markdown, and I have made extensive use of WriteR because it offers so many convenient tools for a blind user wanting to write R markdown files.

 The script is in the `BrailleR` package, but it cannot run unless the user has both Python and wxPython installed.
 Commands have been included in the `BrailleR` package to help Windows users obtain installation files for them.
-Users of other operating systems currently have to install Pandoc, Python and WxPython independently, but these tools may well already be installed.
+Users of other operating systems currently have to install Pandoc, Python and wxPython independently, but these tools may well already be installed.

 ## Getting the required software (Windows users only)